pakoito/wargames/smalltricks/UNITS.md

 #### Spears \[5\]

-- Spear (Melee Ability): Deal 1 damage to a unit in Range 1.
+- Pierce (Melee Ability): Deal 1 damage to a unit in Range 1.
 - Counter Charge (Movement Ability): If this Unit is (???
 TODO in Range 1 of) the hexagon that is the target of a Charge by an opponent Mounted Unit, then the Mounted Unit's charge deals no damage and the Mounted Unit receives 3 damage instead.

 #### Jesters \[6\]